Skip to main contentSkip to main navigationSkip to footer content

 SUNY Schenectady Brass Day

 SUNY Schenectady School of Music invites brass players of all ability levels to a day with some of the area's finest professional players.
-Spend the day immersed in music making with other brass players as you attend a Master Class, and enjoy a free Brass Abbey performance.
+Spend the day immersed in music making with other brass players as you attend master classes, rehearsals, workshops, and a free side-by-side performance with the faculty brass trio.
+Registration for Brass Day is free.

 Schedule